kuhnst-akros-ch/mcp-ollama-docker/README.md

 2. Start Windsurf

 ### Option B: Basic MCP Server with Proxy

+This lets you see what is sent to Ollama.

 1. Copy `mcp-ollama-with-proxy/mcp-ollama-with-proxy.sh` to `~/.codeium/windsurf/`
 2. Copy `mcp-ollama-with-proxy/mcp_config.json` to `~/.codeium/windsurf/`